Hamadeen99/SmallGPT_Wikitext103/README.md

 - BPC with `SEQ_LENGTH = 256` and `GENERATE_LENGTH = 128`: **5.7548**.
 - BPC with `SEQ_LENGTH = 1024` and `GENERATE_LENGTH = 512`: **5.3**.

+##
-## This project was assigned as part of NLP and LLM ,instructed by Professor Ausif mahmood.
+- This project was assigned as part of the NLP and LLM Course, instructed by Professor Ausif mahmood.